chloeliao7/university.college.dublin/ucd.java.advanced/README.md

 ## What will I learn?
 On completion of this module students should be able to:
 1. understand the structure and the syntax of the Java programming language;
-2. create simple Java applications;
+2. create simple Java applications
 3. have an in-depth detailed knowledge of the Java run time environment.

 ## How will I learn?
 (Hrs/Semester)